TITLES AND

 • Blooper: When Paul comes out of the barn and sees Flip and Timmy trying to get the dogs to drop their bones, he asks what they are doing, and Timmy responds, "Butch and I are doing an experiment."
 Butch is the dog's name; he should have said "Flip."

-"The Wrong Gift" (05/08/60):
+- "The Wrong Gift" (05/08/60):

-When Willy's costly Mother's Day gift and Timmy's more frugal choice are mixed at the store, Timmy can't bear to tell his mother after seeing her happy reaction, so he takes steps to make up the difference.
+- When Willy's costly Mother's Day gift and Timmy's more frugal choice are mixed at the store, Timmy can't bear to tell his mother after seeing her happy reaction, so he takes steps to make up the difference.
 Willy: Linda Wrather.
 Mrs. Brewster: Bonita Granville Wrather.
 Elsie Tuttle: Irene Tedrow.
 Pipefitter: Richard Reeves.
 Nick: Frank Gerstle.
 Mr. Slocum: Howard Wright.

 • Trivia: Timmy's mysterious friend "Jed West," whom we never see in any episode, is mentioned!
 His name turns up again in "Lassie's Odyssey."

-• Note: This was the only time executive producer Bonita Granville Wrather played Mrs. Brewster (the character is played by another actress in "The Goose") to her real-life daughter; more commonly she contributed to the series as a narrator between multi-episode stories, although she later appears in two Corey Stuart stories.
+actress in "The Goose") to her real-life daughter; more commonly she contributed to the series as a narrator between multi-episode stories, although she later appears

-"The Fog" (05/15/60):
+- "The Fog" (05/15/60):

-The Martins' weekend camping trip turns dangerous when a treacherous fog envelops their camping area—and Timmy is stuck in a sinkhole in the swamp and threatened by a maurauding wolf while searching for Lassie.
+- The Martins' weekend camping trip turns dangerous when a treacherous fog envelops their camping area—and Timmy is stuck in a sinkhole in the swamp and threatened by a maurauding wolf while searching for Lassie.

 • Note: Ruth also wears pants in this episode.
-In a closeup shot of Timmy with Lassie while they are collecting wood, it's not "Spook" as Lassie, but a different collie, bigger than Spook, almost certainly the one who also appears in "The Maverick" and "The Explorers"—perhaps this is a "pickup" shot, filmed later?
+In a closeup shot of Timmy with Lassie while they are collecting wood, it's not "Spook" as Lassie, but a different collie, bigger than Spook, almost certainly the one who also appears in "The Maverick" and "The Explorers"perhaps this is a "pickup" shot, filmed later?
 In addition, in the scene with Lassie chasing the rabbit, it's a definite cut from "The Egret," as the water bird clearly appears when Lassie approaches the lake.
 The woods look more like the tropics (with banana plants very obvious; possibly they were supposed to be ferns; if I didn't know better, I think they appear again in at least one episode of Lost in Space).
 Another romantic scene to bely June Lockhart's humorous complaint that Paul and Ruth have a scanty romantic life: they kiss again, and cuddle as well.
 The fog effect is really poorly done and looks an awful lot like smoke.

-"The Hermit" (05/22/60):
+- "The Hermit" (05/22/60):

-Timmy befriends Herman, an ex-mountain climber who lives like a hermit in a small cabin on top of Morgan Hill with his goat Gertrude, but a visiting construction worker and his son from the city call him crazy and urge the Calverton townspeople to force him to leave town.
+- Timmy befriends Herman, an ex-mountain climber who lives like a hermit in a small cabin on top of Morgan Hill with his goat Gertrude, but a visiting construction worker and his son from the city call him crazy and urge the Calverton townspeople to force him to leave town.
 Then Arnie disappears and Herman is blamed.
 Herman: Nelson Leigh.
 Mr. Watson: Richard Travis.
 Arnie Watson: Jimmy Baird.

 • Trivia: Pete Richards runs the local hardware store.